 When he had passed, I turned the conversation to his late brother.
-Although my wife considers my studies and my reflections as vanity, she does not dislike it when I speak to her of him.
-She is of her sex, that is curious.
-I did not hide from her the regret that the death of a friend had caused me, a friend who would have been a companion in my search after wisdom.
-We spoke of wisdom, in this regard, and as she seemed in one of her better frames of mind and heart, I chanced a few pleasantries on the foolishness of philosophers who marry to seek wisdom together.
+Although my wife considers my studies and my reflections to be vanity, she does not dislike it when I speak to her of him.
+She is of her sex, that is, curious.
+I did not hide from her the regret that the death of a friend had caused me, a friend who would have been a companion in my search after Wisdom.
+We spoke of Wisdom, in this regard, and as she seemed in one of her better frames of mind and heart, I chanced a few pleasantries on the foolishness of philosophers who marry to seek Wisdom together.
 She had a reply for everything, always graceful and charming.

-“By the way,” she said simpering, “who is hindering you from seeking together?”
+“By the way,” she said simpering, “who is stopping you from seeking Wisdom together?”

 “What,” I replied, “you could…?”

 I could not finish anything.
 Words failed me.

 She encouraged me to open my whole heart to her.
 In my naïvety I did this, I opened my whole heart to her, I begged her to allow me a friend.
 She listened to me with an air of tender indulgence, without letting me suspect for an instant the storm that was about to break.

 When I had finished, her manner changed all at once.

 “My dear Philosopher,” she addressed me coldly, “I thank you for having opened your heart to me; now, I know you.
 In your turn, know me.
 I am not one of those Marmots who, when married, keep girlfriends, societies, gossip.
 I give all that I am and I demand that you give all that you are.
 It is up to you to take a decision.
 You have all my thoughts; will you finally allow me all yours?”

 I saw that I was deceived and I was beside myself with anger.